 - Hold a Bachelor's Degree from a regionally accredited institution.
-Two copies of official transcripts of all previous college work should be submitted to the Dean of the Graduate School. - Submit scores on one of the following examinations: the Graduate Record Examination (General Aptitude) Test, the Graduate Management Admissions Test, or the Miller Analogies Test. - 3.
-Applicants who have a record of administrative experience are encouraged to submit letters of recommendation from at least two administrative supervisors and a resume or vita which may be used in consideration for partial fulfillment of the admissions requirements.
-(See below for additional requirements.)
+Two copies of official transcripts of all previous college work should be submitted to the Dean of the Graduate School. - 2.
+Submit scores on one of the following examinations: the Graduate Record Examination (General Aptitude) Test, the Graduate Management Admissions Test, or the Miller Analogies Test.

 The completed application, including all supporting papers must be filed with the Dean of the Graduate School not later than three weeks prior to the beginning of the quarter in which the applicant proposes to begin graduate study.
 Applicants will be given a prompt decision upon receipt of necessary materials, and the program may be entered any quarter.
-Admission is granted by the Dean of the Graduate School upon recommendation of the coordinator of graduate programs in the respective schools.
-Prospective applicants should consult, in person or by mail, with the respective school coordinator prior to filing application.
+Admission is granted by the Dean of the Graduate School upon recommendation of the coordinator of graduate business programs.